 Power rock trio King’s X return to the road this summer with a date at The Met in Pawtucket, RI, on June 28, 2018.
 This will be the band’s first performance in Rhode Island since 2000.
-Purchase tickets directly from Limelight Magazine HERE.
+One Time Mountain open the show.
 Purchase tickets through The Met’s box office HERE.

 Few hard rock bands are as widely respected yet overlooked as King’s X. The band, which combines progressive rock and soul with vocal arrangements influenced by gospel, blues and British Invasion groups, still features original members Doug Pinnick (vocals/bass), Ty Tabor (guitar) and Jerry Gaskill (drums).
 They were ranked #83 on VH1’s 100 Greatest Artists of Hard Rock and released over a dozen albums featuring the radio hits “Over My Head,” “It’s Love,” “Black Flag” and “Dogman.”

 King’s X released their first studio album, Out of the Silent Planet, in 1988 and followed it up with the stellar Gretchen Goes to Nebraska.”
 Their third album, Faith, Hope, Love, was the group’s first release to crack the US Top 100, with the help of the successful single “It’s Love”.
 The band landed a gig opening for AC/DC in the U.S. and Europe for the first half of 1991.
 They also toured with Living Colour and were nearing the peak of their popularity.